encode/httpcore/docs/proxies.md

 # Proxies

-The `httpcore` package currently provides support for HTTP proxies, using either "HTTP Forwarding" and "HTTP Tunnelling".
+The `httpcore` package provides support for HTTP proxies, using either "HTTP Forwarding" or "HTTP Tunnelling".
 Forwarding is a proxy mechanism for sending requests to `http` URLs via an intermediate proxy.
 Tunnelling is a proxy mechanism for sending requests to `https` URLs via an intermediate proxy.

 Sending requests via a proxy is very similar to sending requests using a standard connection pool: